klikknpro/router-cc-exam/README.md

 3. Create an .env file at the backend root

-- fill out with your own data
+- fill out with your own data or ask permission from the developer

 ```
 PORT=8080